 We visualize the features of RayZer and E-RayZer using PCA.
 E-RayZer learns spatially coherent image representations with better object discrimination.

-Self-supervised pre-training has revolutionized foundation models for language, 2D images and videos, but remains largely unexplored for learning 3D-aware representations from multi-view images.
+Self-supervised pre-training has revolutionized foundation models for languages, individual 2D images and videos, but remains largely unexplored for learning 3D-aware representations from multi-view images.
 In this paper, we present E-RayZer, a self-supervised large 3D Vision model that learns truly 3D-aware representations directly from unlabeled images.
 Unlike prior self-supervised methods such as RayZer that infer 3D indirectly through latent-space view synthesis, E-RayZer operates directly in 3D space, performing self-supervised 3D reconstruction with Explicit geometry.
 This formulation eliminates shortcut solutions and yields representations that are geometrically grounded.
 To ensure convergence and scalability, we introduce a novel fine-grained learning curriculum that organizes training from easy to hard samples and harmonizes heterogeneous data sources in an entirely unsupervised manner.
 Experiments demonstrate that E-RayZer significantly outperforms RayZer on pose estimation, matches or sometimes surpasses fully supervised reconstruction models such as VGGT.
-Furthermore, its learned representations outperform leading visual pre-training models (e.g., DINOv2, CroCo v2, VideoMAE V2, and RayZer) when transferring to 3D downstream tasks, establishing E-RayZer as a new paradigm for 3D-aware visual pre-training.
+Furthermore, its learned representations outperform leading visual pre-training models (e.g., DINOv3, CroCo v2, VideoMAE V2, and RayZer) when transferring to 3D downstream tasks, establishing E-RayZer as a new paradigm for 3D-aware visual pre-training.

 Model & Training: E-RayZer first predicts camera poses and intrinsics for all images.
 Then it follows RayZer to split images into two sets.
 E-RayZer predicts explicit 3D Gaussians as scene representation from the reference views, and renders the scene using self-predicted target-view cameras.
 Finally, E-RayZer is trained with self-supervised photometric losses on target views.

-(Comparison on Novel View Synthesis and Pose Estimation)
+(Comparisons on Novel View Synthesis and Pose Estimation)

 We observe that SPFSplat struggles with wide-baseline inputs.
 RayZer can synthesize high-quality novel views, but frequently introduces visible artifacts (particularly noticeable in examples 4 and 8) -- especially in regions with high uncertainty, occlusion, or large viewpoint changes, highlighting its imperfect 3D understanding.
 These artifacts typically manifest as flickering surfaces and unstable geometry.
 In contrast, E-RayZer produces more accurate and stable renderings, benefiting from its explicit 3D geometry representation.